-Before and after school care is available to all children at Oswald Road Primary School from 8am until school opens and from 3:30pm until 6pm during term time.
+Before and after school care is available to all children at Oswald Road Primary School during term time.
 This is run separately by Oswald Road Childcare Club C.I.C.
 (Owl Club) and further information, including their Special Needs Policy, can be obtained from the school office or by calling 0161 881 4266.
 Owl Club can be contacted directly on 07468 474939 or via email on manager@owl-club.co.uk.